AdarshN-1324/load_balancer-reverse_proxy/README.md

 -   **Structured Logging**: Implement structured logging (e.g., using `slog` or `zerolog`) to make logs machine-readable and easier to parse, which fulfills the final item on the `todo.txt`.
 -   **Configuration from File**: Add support for loading configuration from a YAML or TOML file in addition to environment variables.
 -   **More Algorithms**: Implement other load balancing algorithms like Least Connections.
+- **rate limit**: Add a rate limiter to reduce DoS and Brute-force attacks